trstringer/tstringer.github.io/_posts/2015-12-14-input-and-output-vscode-ext.markdown

 date:   2015-12-14 08:00
 categories: nodejs javascript vscode
 ---
-Visual Studio Code allows you to break the limits of what was originally possible but giving the programmer/user the ability to extend the IDE.
+Visual Studio Code allows you to break the limits of what was originally possible by giving the programmer/user the ability to extend the IDE.
 By writing [extensions for VS Code](https://code.visualstudio.com/docs/extensions/overview), the sky really is the limit!

 When dealing with extensions, there's no doubt you may have to work with input and (especially) output.
 There are a few ways to go about this.